-How to Protect Your Car from Flood Damage
+Tips to Help Protect Your Car from Flood Damage

 Even if your car isn’t covered with water on the outside but has even a few inches of standing water on the inside, it can become damaged.
 When you’re not using the vehicle, always keep windows, doors and sunroofs shut tightly, and especially when inclement weather is expected.

-If you live in an area that is prone to flooding, consider installing a pump or drainage system in your garage.
+If you have a garage, park in it.
+But that’s not all; if you live in an area that is prone to flooding, consider installing a pump or drainage system in your garage.
 That way, if the water rises outside, it won’t pool in your garage subjecting your vehicle to lasting water damage.

-How to Identify Flood Damage in a Used Car
+Tips to Help You Identify Flood Damage in a Used Car

 When you’re shopping for a used car, one of the things to look for is the evidence of water damage.
 If the car is dry and cleaned when you first encounter it, flood damage may not be evident—but there are some telltale signs if you know what to look for.

-You can also purchase a vehicle history check from the National Motor Vehicle Title Information System, which usually costs less than $15.
+A vehicle history check from the National Motor Vehicle Title Information System usually costs less than $15.
 That report will provide you with title records from each state’s Department of Motor Vehicles, as well as salvage and insurance total loss records and accident records.

 If the vehicle you’re considering does have flood damage, that doesn’t necessarily have to be a deal breaker.
 But it’s very important to know what you’re getting into, find out what has been done to repair the damage, and get a complete inspection and recommendation from a trusted mechanic.